sajanptl/morb-slam2/README.md

 Group Members (at the University of Michigan): Sajan Patel (sajanptl), Lee Rutledge (leerut), Yida Liu, Die Hu, Purva Kulkarni

-The following documentation on installation and setup is sampled from ORB SLAM2's README.
-Follow it for instructions on all the dependencies that must be installed in order to run MORB SLAM2.

 We have included only 2 datasets in our repository to keep the download small.
 The sequences are numbered 04 and 06, and they are a short straight track and a short elliptical track respectively.
 If you would like to download more sequences, please visit http://www.cvlibs.net/datasets/kitti/eval_odometry.php for the appropriate download link.

-If you would like to run MORB SLAM2 on the KITTI datasets, after building, run the following command:
+If you would like to run MORB SLAM2 on the KITTI datasets, after building (see the instructions in the ORB SLAM2 README below), run the following command:

     <PATH_TO_MORB_SLAM2>/Examples/Stereo/stereo_kitti <PATH_TO_MORB_SLAM2>/Vocabulary/ORBvoc.txt <PATH_TO_MORB_SLAM2>/Examples/Stereo/KITTI<SEQUENCE_##>.yaml <PATH_TO_MORB_SLAM2>/datasets/kitti-odom/sequences/<SEQUENCE_##>/